 5. “Gold Digger”

-One of Kanye’s first mainstream hits, winning praise from Spike Lee and your friend’s cool dad alike, “Gold Digger” is an emblematic early Kanye track from his 2005 sophomore album Late Registration.
-Showcasing his innate musical knowledge with a reappropriated Ray Charles classic performed by Jamie Foxx and a surprise synth-coda that is a clear nod to Stevie Wonder’s mammoth-hit “Superstition,” the song deliriously upends decades of pop music into one lean, mean, unstoppable machine.
+One of Kanye’s first mainstream hits, winning praise from Spike Lee and your friend’s cool dad alike, “Gold Digger” is an emblematic early Kanye track from his sophomore album.
+Showcasing his innate musical knowledge with a re-appropriated Ray Charles classic performed by Jamie Foxx and a surprise synth-coda that is a clear nod to Stevie Wonder’s mammoth-hit “Superstition,” the song deliriously upends decades of pop music into one lean, mean, unstoppable machine.
 Bonus points for the percussion and Kanye’s laugh-out-loud bars.
 All together now, “WE WANT PRE-NUP, YEAH!”

 4. “Blood on the Leaves”